 - Unsalted butter, coconut oil or duck fat for frying

 - 4 ripe bananas (or other fruit)

 - 1 lemon

 - About 100g Greek yoghurt

 If you like this recipe, you might like the following course...

-The Advanced Gluten Free Cookery course offers you the chance to master gluten-free puff pastry, choux pastry, bread and other treats with...
+The Gluten Free Treats course offers you the chance to master gluten-free puff pastry, choux pastry, bread and other goodies with a day of...